+Packet mode assumes use of the onboard buffer RAMs and has the advantage of using less of the MCU resources.
 The Idle mode is the condition from which RX and TX modes are initiated.
-Writing to the xcvr\seq[1:0] field arms the transition to the desired mode.
+Writing to the xcvr_seq[1:0] field arms the transition to the desired mode (use_strm_mode = 0, tx_strm = 0, and rx_strm = 0).
 However, the RXTXEN signal must also be high for the transition to occur and if the Event Timer is enabled, the transition will be synchronized to the timer compare event.
-Once Receive or Transmit is entered, the MC13201 will transition back to the Idle mode upon completion of the selected operation.
+Once Receive or Transmit is entered, the MC13202 will transition back to the Idle mode upon completion of the selected operation.